 Digitisation was carried out using both ArcMap and QGIS.
 The manual digitisation of map features followed a systematic grid to ensure no areas were left uninspected.
 Observation of individual sheets and sets of sheets showed that mounds could be represented using three main approaches:

 a).
-According to the Survey of India 1” to 1-mile map legends, these features were defined as ‘sand-hills’, and the darker shading around the edges and/or a spot height indicates that they were formally surveyed (Figure 8a);
+According to the Survey of India 1” to 1-mile map legends, these features were defined as ‘sand-hills’, and the darker shading around the edges and/or a spot height indicates that they were formally surveyed (Figure 8

 b) that was usually employed for medium size (2) and large size (3) mounds.
 The use of discontinuous ‘form-lines’ indicates that they represent clear areas of elevation.
 The use of the horizontal rather than vertical lines to depict elevation is potentially related to the shallowness of the slope.
 It is likely that the form-lines were used as break-lines marking the transition between the flat plain and the elevated mound.
 The presence of a spot height presumably marks the highest point of the mound.
 In the process of hill-sketching, Surveyors were advised to use 25 feet contours ([9

 (c) ‘hachure mound features’ were delineated using vertical lines to depict elevation, which was potentially related to the steepness of the slope.
 Vertical hachures were sometimes used to represent small (1) and medium size (2) mounds (Figure 8

 shows the range of mound feature types that can appear on one sheet.
 This includes instances where a combination of approaches was employed to represent a mound feature, and in these cases, we used a ‘combined’ category.

 ).
 Within the area investigated for this study, shaded, form-line and hachure features were all common, but there is considerable variability in the number and size categories of mounds attested on individual sheets.
 The size 1 features in each category were the most abundant, but proportionally significant numbers of size 2 and 3 features were also located.